JessicaBarclay/CV/jessica-barclay-cv.md

 **MakerClub, Bournemouth** (September 2016 - February 2017)

-*Volunteer programming coach, MakerClub, Bournemouth*
+*Volunteer coach, programming and robotics workshops*

 - Responsibilities involve teaching children basic coding using simplified C++
 - Teaching the programming of micro-controllers, similar to the Arduino and Raspberry Pi